atulvarshneya/quantum-computing/qusimulator/README.md

 (see accompanying user_def_gates.py)

 Qcsim allows using user defined gates.
-A user defined gate would be written as a function that returns a Python array with two elements [name_string, unitary_matrix].
+A user defined gate would be a Python array with two elements [name_string, unitary_matrix].
 The element unitary_matrix is the matrix that specifies the gate.
 It should be created using numpy.matrix([...],dtype=complex), or equivalent.
 The element name_string is a string that is a user-friendly name of that gate that is used in logs and debug traces.

-Here is an example of a simple way for a user to define a CNOT gate --
+Here is an example of a simple way for a user to define a CNOT gate in form of a function --
 	def myCNOT():
 		return ["MY-CNOT", numpy.matrix([[1,0,0,0],[0,1,0,0],[0,0,0,1],[0,0,1,0]],dtype=complex)]